opheliaau/opheliaau.github.io/_posts/2024-06-16-feature-development.md

 <td markdown="span" style="vertical-align:top">Do not allow the game to start unless the required number of players is present</td>
 <td markdown="span" style="vertical-align:top">
 	- Add condition to the “Start Game” button to be clickable only when required players condition is met.<br>
+	- Explain that more players need to be added in order to start the game.<br>
 </td>
 </tr>
 <tr>